gamehabitat/moxiejam_storyframework/Documentation~/manual/components/DropMultiItemTarget.md

 Enable this if you want the item (or an amount of the item) to be removed from the inventory when item is accepted.

-### Required item
+### Needs All Items

-If you want this component to only allow a certain item you can specify it here.
+Enable this if you require the user to drop one of each of the items.
+If this is enabled, the event On Dropped All Items happens once all items have been dropped.
+It will only accept dropping one of each item once.

-## Required item amount
+### Required items

-If the user can collect more than one of the item you can make it so the drop target only accept the item if it have a certain amount of it in its inventory.
+If you want this component to only allow a certain items you can specify them here.

 ## Events